-Patient Room Activities — Each patient room in the Child and Teen Unit is equipped with a TV and VCR/Nintendo unit.
+Patient room activities — Each patient room in the Child and Teen Unit is equipped with a TV and VCR/Nintendo unit.
 The Rogers Jolly Trolley is equipped with a 27-inch flat screen TV, a DVD/VHS player, a Nintendo Game Cube and three full drawers of DVDs and Game Cube games.
-Our child and youth counselor and volunteers ensure children in isolation have access to toys, books and crafts appropriate to their age
+Our child life specialist and volunteers ensure children in isolation have access to toys, books and crafts appropriate to their age.

 Patient and parent satisfaction survey — Patients and families are asked to fill out a satisfaction survey just before going home.
 The survey results give the team valuable insight into our strengths as well as areas where we need to improve to ensure a positive patient and family experience.